 Act One, Emanation, finds us in a world of static and immutable truths.
-So this is for example, religious doctrines. geocentric cosmology or Newtonian physics before Einstein or the divine right of kings, and after that the superiority of democracy which we still assume to this day.
-So these are basically things that we do not question in our lives; that we avoid questioning, because they're so infused with our own identity that we don't see where the idea ends, and we begin.
+So this is for example, religious doctrines, or a geocentric cosmology, or Newtonian physics before Einstein or the divine right of kings, and after that the superiority of democracy which we still assume to this day.
+So these are basically things that we do not question in our lives: that we avoid questioning, because they're so infused with our own identity that we don't see where the idea ends, and we begin.
 And of course, this is where most fiction begins as well.
 So all is right with the world.
 There's nothing to question.
-We live in total security with no conflict and certainly no questions--at least no questions allowed.
+We live in total security with no conflict and certainly no questions—at least no questions allowed.
 That's Act One.

 Act Two is what Halpern calls Incoherence.
-And in this act, questions arise, relationships fail, nothing makes sense.
+In this act, questions arise, relationships fail, nothing makes sense.
 And there's really no justice.
-And this is the middle part of most fiction.
-This is when the data is stopped supporting what has been taken as physical law.
-People wallow in incoherence, usually for quite some time before, if they're lucky, going on to...
+This is the middle part of most fiction.
+This is when the data stop supporting what has been taken as physical law.
+People wallow in incoherence—usually for quite some time—before, if they're lucky, going on to...

 Now, the thing that's really interesting about this drama of transformation is that once you're through Act Three, it's very tempting to then enshrine your newfound relationship and make it permanent, immutable, static.
-And so there you are back in Act One.
+So there you are back in Act One.
 That makes this a cycle.

 Now, Halpern points out that the thing that's changing in the modern world is that Emanation is no longer possible as a way of life.
-You see, through most of history in his view, most people in the lived in emanational societies of one sort or another, usually religious.
+You see, through most of history in his view, most people in the world lived in emanational societies of one sort or another (usually religious).
 And during the Scientific Revolution, we entered into an Age of Incoherence where we still are today.
-And it's pretty much impossible to live an emanational life when the world is incoherent.
-And if you try, you end up in a relationship called Deformation.
+It's pretty much impossible to live an emanational life when the world is incoherent.
+If you try, you end up in a relationship called Deformation.
 This is actually an anti-relationship.
-And in Halpern's phrase, this happens when we cling to emanation as incoherence overwhelms us.
-And this leads towards destruction and death.
-Now, it's a fairly complex theory and I put a one page crib sheet up on the edenicity.com website, there's a link in the program notes.
+In Halpern's phrase, this happens when we cling to emanation as incoherence overwhelms us.
+This leads towards destruction and death.
+Now, it's a fairly complex theory and I put a one page crib sheet up on the edenicity.com website.

 So Halpern sets the stage for understanding some of the really big forces at work in the world today.

 In the same vein, a much more recent book by Frederic Laloux, called Reinventing Organizations was published in 2014, with an illustrated edition in 2016.
-And this is basically a history of the stages of organizational development.
-And its general trend is toward increased capacity as you go from one stage to the next.
+This is basically a history of the stages of organizational development, and its general trend is toward increased capacity as you go from one stage to the next.

-But as I was reading about these stages, it seemed to me that under stress, people often regressed earlier stages.
+But as I was reading about these stages, it seemed to me that under stress, people often regress to earlier stages.
 See what you think.

-The first stage, he calls impulsive or red.
-And this started maybe 10,000 years BC.
+The first stage, he calls Impulsive or red.
+This started maybe 10,000 years BC.
 This is what I would call an autocratic society where you have a strong man, and you have to do what he says or die.
 So obedience and security define justice in such a society.
 Halpern would have called this relationship Subjection: you are subjected to the strong man's authority.

 Laloux's next phase of political development is Achievement.
 By the way, he assigns these stages colors, so Impulsive was red, Achievement is orange, and so an.
 Achievement-based organization is organized like a machine.
 And the assumption behind it is that now we can question everything, we are free to question everything.
 So not only are questions arising, and challenging old authorities and hierarchies, but the only way to get by in such a world is by continuing to ask and test new questions.